TJeffrey237/CS386Project/reports/report12.md

 - Github Summary:

 Richelle
-- .
+- Not had a lot of time to work on stuff this week but am still working on the movement puzzle.
-- Github Summary:
+- Github Summary: 1

 ## 2. Retrospective ##
 1. Appreciations:
 2. Successes:
 3. Failures:
-4. Barriers:
+4. Barriers: Other classwork.
 5. What we should try next time:

 ## 3. Next Steps ##